The Kelsey Civic Center

 Inclusive

-Twenty-five percent of the units will be dedicated to people with disabilities who use Home and Community-Based Services (HCBS), and The Kelsey Civic Center is the first project in the San Francisco housing lottery system to set aside units for people who use HCBS.
-The universally designed and accessible building will provide programming for all residents and neighbors with the goal of fostering a mutually supportive environment rooted in the ethos of interdependence and informal support networks.
-Two full-time Inclusion Concierge staff members will help residents navigate their neighborhood, engage with their city, connect to programs and activities, and build community among residents with and without disabilities.
+Twenty-five percent of the units are dedicated to people with disabilities who use Home and Community-Based Services (HCBS), and The Kelsey Civic Center is the first project in the San Francisco housing lottery system to set aside units for people who use HCBS.
+The universally designed and accessible building provides programming for all residents and neighbors with the goal of fostering a mutually supportive environment rooted in the ethos of interdependence and informal support networks.
+Two full-time Inclusion Concierge staff members help residents navigate their neighborhood, engage with their city, connect to programs and activities, and build community among residents with and without disabilities.

-The 1400sq commercial space on the first floor, directly across from city hall, will house the country’s first publicly funded Disability Cultural Center.
-The Center launched in July with fully virtual offerings but will move to a hybrid model early next summer.
-The Center’s design is aimed at accessibility and inclusivity with attention paid to systems and design features that will create a welcoming and accessible space for everyone in the disability community.
+The 1400sq commercial space on the first floor, directly across from city hall, houses the country’s first publicly funded Disability Cultural Center.
+The Center offers in-person and virtual programming.
+The Center’s design is aimed at accessibility and inclusivity with attention paid to systems and design features that creates a welcoming and accessible space for everyone in the disability community.

 Sustainable

 The Kelsey and its partners were awarded the site through Reinventing Cities, an unprecedented global competition organized by the C40 to drive carbon neutral and resilient urban regeneration.
-The Kelsey Civic Center will model that an all-electric, low-carbon building can be affordable to people of all incomes.
-To support biodiversity and urban agriculture, the project will offer a large garden within the building’s courtyard.
-Efficient units with shared community spaces will minimize resource waste, support low carbon design, and foster a resilient community.
+The Kelsey Civic Center models that an all-electric, low-carbon building can be affordable to people of all incomes.
+To support biodiversity and urban agriculture, the project offers a large garden within the building’s courtyard.
+Efficient units with shared community spaces minimize resource waste, support low carbon design, and foster a resilient community.

 Affordable

-The project will offer 100+ units of affordable housing.
-All units will be open to those who qualify at 20%, 40%, 60%, and 80% of area median income creating a truly mixed-income community.
+The project offers 100+ units of affordable housing.
+All units are open to those who qualify at 20%, 40%, and 60% of area median income, creating a truly mixed-income community.

 Development Partners